user95f85f/debian-fresh2/README.md

-echo 'so what I just did: bashrc && vimrc && disable open ports && disable timers && swapon && prep 11.4 && rm firefox && ~/Documents is great' echo 'now go to /media/user/DEB_STUFF and install all of the software you want' echo 'oh yeah, change your wallpaper, set XFCE4 timezone somehow, remove Desktop icons, and get rid of some ~/ directories' echo
+echo 'so what I just did: bashrc && vimrc && disable open ports && disable timers && swapon && prep 11.4 && rm firefox && ~/Documents is great' echo 'now go to /media/user/DEB_STUFF and install all of the software you want' echo 'oh yeah, change your wallpaper, set XFCE4 timezone somehow, remove Desktop icons, and get rid of some ~/ directories' echo 'when you get on the Internet: sudo apt update && sudo apt-file update' echo
 #FIXME: TODO: install-setup-git pushing (ie. account, username, email, and token)
 echo